JunlinFang/Junlinfang.github.io/_pages/about.md

 # About Me

-I am Junlin Fang (方俊麟), an incoming Ph.D. student at the [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing) at Nanyang Technological University (NTU), starting in Spring 2026.
+I am Junlin Fang (方俊麟), a Ph.D. student at the [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing) at Nanyang Technological University (NTU), starting in Spring 2026.
 I will be fortunate to be supervised by Prof. [Sean Du](https://d12306.github.io/index.html).

 Previously, I obtained both my Master's and Bachelor's degrees from Southwest Jiaotong University.
 During my studies, I was advised by Prof. [Fengmao Lv](https://fengmaolv.github.io/online-cv/) and had a close and fruitful collaboration with Prof. [Wenya Wang](https://personal.ntu.edu.sg/wangwy/).